While You Wait

 The Emily Program offers free evening Friends and Family Sessions open to the public.
 No need to register; just drop in.
 (Please note: This group is intended for family and friends providing support to loved ones with an eating disorder.
 If you are a client or potential client, please attend our ED 101 or Recovery Night events if you would like to learn more.)

-Virtual Event: Friends and Family Session, Hosted by Melissa Harmon, MA, LMHC, Clinical Manager at our Seattle outpatient location: 1st and 3rd Thursday of the month, 6–7pm PT.
+Virtual Event: Friends and Family Session, Hosted by Kylie Kirkwood, MSW, LSWAIC, Program Therapist at our Seattle outpatient location: 1st and 3rd Thursday of the month, 6–7pm PT, 8-9pm CT, 9-10pm ET.

 "Ask an Expert" Live